barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 }
 ```

-Now we can call this function on our collection to obtain a parallel iterator
+Now we can call this function on our collection to obtain a parallel iterator.
-and this is a fine way to do so.
-Matter of fact, for structures that have more
+That is a perfectly valid way to obtain parallel iterators.
+As a matter of fact, for structures that have more
 than one way to iterate over their data it is good practice to implement
 descriptive member functions that return different kinds of parallel iterators.
-Think e.g. of a matrix that could have element wise, column wise, and row wise parallel
+Think e.g. of a matrix that can have element wise, column wise, and row wise parallel
 iterators.

-However, if there is only one way to reasonable iterate over the elements
+However, if there is just one reasonable way of iterating over the elements
-in our datastructure, rayon has a nice feature through blanket implementations.
+in our data structure, rayon has a nice feature through blanket implementations.
 There is a trait [`IntoParallelRefIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IntoParallelRefIterator.html#)
 that exposes a function `par_iter()` that iterates over references of elements.
 We don't implement this trait directly, but we get it for free when implementing